Local Law 18 of 2022: Impact

-Since enforcement began, the number of active short-term rental listings dropped dramatically.
-From over 38,000 listings in early 2023, only about 3,000 registered listings remained by mid-2025.
+The number of active short-term rental listings has drastically decreased since enforcement started.
+By mid-2025, there were only over 3,000 registered listings, down from over 38,000 in early 2023.

 The Mayor’s Office of Special Enforcement reports that 40% of registration applications were approved, while over 4,300 were denied due to non-compliance.
 Notably, more than 550 applications involved rent-regulated units, which are prohibited from short-term rental use.

-On September 5, 2023, an article by Amanda Hoover for WIRED stated that opinions on the law were sharply divided.
-On one hand, city officials and tenant advocates considered the regulation a success because it helps combat the housing shortage and addresses issues of noise and safety.
-On the other hand, Airbnb and the hosts who use the platform criticized the law for being too restrictive, even calling it a "de facto ban", arguing that it causes a significant loss of income for them and negatively affects the city's tourism.
+Opinions on the law were widely divided, according to an article written by Amanda Hoover for WIRED on September 5, 2023.
+On the one hand, the regulation was seen as a success by municipal officials and tenant activists because it addresses safety and noise issues as well as the housing scarcity.
+However, Airbnb and the hosts who use the platform blasted the rule for being overly restrictive, even referring to it as a "de facto ban" and claiming that it significantly reduces their revenue and hurts the city's tourism industry.

 In February 2024, The New York Times reported a sharp decline in short-term rental listings in New York City following the enforcement of Local Law 18.
 The law requires hosts to register with the city and mandates that they be physically present during guest stays, effectively banning most entire-apartment rentals for fewer than 30 days.
 As a result, Airbnb listings dropped from about 22,000 in August 2023 to roughly 2,300 by early 2024.
 This shift led many landlords to convert former short-term rentals into long-term leases, particularly in neighborhoods like Manhattan and Brooklyn, where the change was most visible.